-We rely on the valuable help of the volunteers who support our work campaigning for peace
+We rely on the invaluable help of volunteers who support our work campaigning for peace

 REVIEW OF PERSONNEL PROCESSES